ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Miscellaneous**

 - Updated local network genesis to use a newer start time
-- Updated minimum golang version to go1.18.1
+- Updated minimum Golang version to go1.18.1
 - Removed support for RocksDB
 - Bumped go-ethereum version to v1.10.21
 - Added various additional tests